Samsonasumu/samson-react-portfolio-app/README.md

  # Samson's React Portfolio App

 Welcome to my React application showcasing my skills and experience as a developer.
+### Features

+* Dynamic text effects using the `react-typical` library.
+* Customizable theme preferences stored in local storage.

 ## Getting Started